iPAD for Learning

 The payment towards the iPad for learning scheme entitles your student the following:

-- Insurance for the duration of the program of study
+- Accidental Damage & theft Insurance for the duration of the program of study

 - Technical Support from the School ICT department

-- Access to a selection of chargable apps for the duration of the program of study
+- Access to a selection of chargeable apps for the duration of the program of study

 Malton School will guarantee that all students who are up to date with payment will have a functioning device for the entire program of study.
 If a device is stolen from your property or a vehicle we expect any insurance policies in place to deal with replacement of the device.
 If a device is stolen from the school premises we will look to cover the replacement of the device.